-- 1.1 This application is brought before Planning Committee due to the number of objections (19) including an objection from Cllr Benedict Swann.

-- 1.2 The main issues for consideration in the determination of the application/appeal are considered to be as follows:

-- The principle of development;

-- Standard of accommodation;
+- 1.1 This application is brought before Planning Committee due to the number of objections (8) including an objection from Cllr Russell Simpson - 1.2 Due to an error with the red line, this application was reconsulted on, however no new comments were received. - 1.3 The main issues for consideration in the determination of the application/appeal are considered to be as follows: - The principle of development; - Standard of accommodation; - Parking; - Waste; - · Amenity impacts upon neighbouring residents; - Impact upon the Solent Protection Areas; and - Any other raised matters.

-- Parking;

-- Waste;

-- Amenity impacts upon neighbouring residents;

-- Impact upon the Solent Protection Areas; and

-- Any other raised matters.